yohgaki/php-csrf-protection/README.md

 # PHP CSRF Protection Example

 * URI unique CSRF token.
 * CSRF token expiration.
 * Automatic CSRF protection without code modification. i.e. CSRF unprotected PHP app can be protected w/o code modification.
 * Recommended: PHP 7.1 or up.

 ## How to use

  Simply include 'csrf_init.php'.

 ```php
 require_once('/path/to/csrf_init.php');
 ```

 This script requires PHP 7.0 or up.

 ## How it behaves

-Cryptographically strong CSRF token is generated for each URI automatically.
+Cryptographicaly strong CSRF token is generated for each URI automatically.

 * It automatically start session if session is not active.
 * It automatically add CSRF token to web page output.
 * CSRF token is expired after 1800 seconds by default.
 * URLs for your site have 'csrftk' parameter and protected.
 * When CSRF validation is failed, it raises RuntimeException.
 * If $GLOBAL['DISABLE_CSRF'] is defined and true, it disables CSRF protection.

 ## How to test drive